vchankseliani/simple-flask-api/README.md

-## REST API with basic CRUD functionality and authentication created for studying purposes.
+## REST API with basic CRUD functionality and authentication.
 ### Packages used:
 ### Flask
 ### Flask-RESTful